enr/xite/src/xite/markdown/usage.md

 Xite usage
 ==========

-Follow <a href="/xite/installation.html">install instructions</a>
+Follow <a href="/xite/installation.html">install instructions</a>.

-Xite offers you commands to build your site, run the site for testing purposes, and deply the site via FTP.
+Xite offers you commands to build your site, run the site for testing purposes, and deploy the site via FTP.

 Build the site
 --------------